 Rick Fenn, guitarist for 10cc and collaborator with Mike Oldfield, Rick Wakeman, Peter Howarth, and Nick Mason, was born in 1953.

 Philip Selway, musician, singer, songwriter, and drummer for Radiohead, was born in Oxfordshire, England in 1967.

-Jewel, singer-songwriter, was born Jewel Kilcher in Payson, Utah in 1974.
+Jewel, singer-songwriter, was born Jewel Kilcher in Payson, UT in 1974.